Jmuccigr/jmuccigr.github.io/courses/240/schedule.md

     - Site: Vindolanda - Chris Morville
 	- *AC*: ch.
 16, 263-264 "Theater of Dionysus"; ch.
 17, 272-273 at Epidauros; ch.
 18, 293 Pergamon; ch.
 20, 345 "Theater of Pompey"; ch.
 22, 360 "Theaters [of Pompeii]".
 	- *GAA*: ch.
 9, 296 "Epidauros", 324 "Were women in the audience?"; ch.
 10, 341 "Pergamon", 354 "Syracuse".
-	- Wheeler, M. 1964. *Roman art and architecture*.
+	- [Wheeler, M. 1964. *Roman art and architecture*.
 New York: F.A.
 Praeger. ch.
-5 on theaters and amphitheaters.
-[In PDF](../../readings/Wheeler_RAA_ch5.pdf).
+5 on theaters and amphitheaters.](../../readings/Wheeler_RAA_ch5.pdf).
 	- Wikipedia "[list of Roman theatres](https://en.wikipedia.org/wiki/List_of_Roman_theatres)"
 	- [Reconstructions of the Theater of Pompey](http://www.pompey.cch.kcl.ac.uk/Burge.htm)
 	- Final Project